The Shoe Tree Guide

 If you've bought a quality shoe tree it will most certainly out last several pairs of shoes.
 Shoe trees require little maintenance but the following advice will ensure your trees are performing at their best:

 - About once a month remove the shoe trees from the shoes and allow them to rest for about 24 hours.
-As many shoe trees use a spring mechanism, this will preserve the integrity of the spring tension.
+Try to find a warm or dry area to get rid of excess moisture within the tree, which will inhibit the absorption rate.

 - For cedar wood, sand it with light sandpaper about once a month.
-This will ensure it remains aromatic, which is great ballast against foot odour.
+This will enhance the absorption rate and ensure it remains aromatic.

-- When inserting shoe trees in wet shoes allow the shoe trees to dry for about 48 hours before reusing them.
+- If you have inserted shoe trees in wet shoes allow the trees to dry for about 48 hours before reusing them.
 Ensure they are placed in a dry, warm place, not immediately next to a heat source.

 Cheaper shoe trees will often be made from materials that do not weather well over time.
 The type of wood used may be prone to decay or attract insects and other pests.
 Cheaper metal-wear may be prone to rust or tarnishing.
 Just like shoes, you get what you pay for at the end of the day.
 Invest in quality and you will not be disappointed.